federicomaffei/CV/README.md

 ====================

+###Previous professional experience:

-Previous professional experience includes roles as:
+Includes roles as:

 * Digital Media Manager for [Carosello Records](http://www.carosellorecords.com), one of the most established independent music labels in Italy - from 2009.
   * Audio/Video Postproduction, Digital Delivery to Music Stores, Audio/Video Encoding Audio/Video Streaming through all main Streaming Services,Youtube CMS and Artist Official Channels Management, Restoring and Re-Mastering musical heritage for digital exploitation, Audio digitalization and restoration from analog media.